Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

     </div>
 </div>

 For a test, we now add two dummy constraints for adr-01.
-Both of those constraints will be linked to the corresponding ADR.
+Both of those constraints will be linked to the corresponding ADR (note: to be able to distinguish the two contraints, we are using the full xml definitions here).

 ```xml
     <constraint id="adr-01">